multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-contract-calls.md

 Asynchronous calls can be launched either through transfer_execute (in the case you don't care about the result) or through async_call when you want to save the result from the callee contract or perform some additional computation.
 Keep in mind logic in callbacks should be kept at a minimum, as they usually receive very little gas to perform their duty.

 To launch a transfer and execute call using the above described proxy, you can simply replace `execute_on_dest_context` method with the `transfer_execute` method.
-Keep in mind you can't get the returned `BigUint` in this case.
+Keep in mind that you can't get the returned `BigUint` in this case.

 If instead you want to launch an async call, you have to use the `async_call` method.
 Unlike the other "launch" methods, this does not execute or register the call, but instead it creates an `AsyncCall` object that you need to return.